 All assignments and arrangements of core and elective clinical clerkships are handled through AUA's Department of Clinical Sciences Administration only.
-The clinical coordinators contact students, discuss the scheduling options and details, and disseminate all appropriate information.
-This process begins after all required documentation has been provided by students and their files are complete.
+The clinical

 Required documentation: To be placed in clinical rotations, students must submit all required documents.
 A list of required documents can be found on Blackboard and as part of the AUA Clinical Rotations Guidelines.
 It is the sole responsibility of the student to provide the required documents to the university and automatically update documentation as required.